However, there are some who can and do learn very quickly Alhamdulillah....so what is different between them and us?

 12. Record self speaking

 Recording our self saying new words or speaking can help us to improve pronunciation.
+Listen to yourself back and notice how you are pronouncing each sound.

 13. Link new words to images